-Mattingly felt that lapses in concentration can cost a player a significant number of his approximately 650 at-bats per season.
+Mattingly felt that lapses in concentration could cost a player a significant number of his 650 or so at-bats per season.
 He reasoned that if a player could cut down on the number of times he defeated himself by maintaining a high level of concentration, "take 100 of those away, or 50, where you swing at a bad pitch, you'd be so much better off," he said.
 "It's a challenge, over the course of a season, to stay tuned in.
-There are times that you're not; it's impossible to be tuned in for 162 games, but you really have to be ready."
+There are times that you're not; it's impossible to be tuned in for 162 games, but you really have to be ready."22

-During his first six full seasons, Mattingly's career batting average stood a .323, and he had averaged 203 hits, 43 doubles, 27 home runs, 114 RBI and 97 runs scored.
+During his first six full seasons, Mattingly's career batting average stood at .327, and he averaged 203 hits, 43 doubles, 27 home runs, 114 RBIs, and 97 runs scored.
 He also won five straight Gold Gloves and made six consecutive All-Star teams.
-Understandably, Mattingly made it known that he wanted a new contract, or an extension of his existing deal that concluded at the end of the 1990 season.
+Mattingly made it known that he wanted a new contract, or an extension of his existing deal that concluded at the end of the 1990 season.
 The Yankees responded by making him the highest-paid player in baseball history at the time.

 On April 10, 1990, the first baseman signed a five-year contract that would pay him a total of $19.3 million, an average of $3.86 million per season.
 The deal was the largest in terms of average dollars, beating out the $3.75 million per year contract signed by Will Clark earlier that year, and well outstripping the $16 million, five-year contract that Mark Langston already had in place.

 Yankees owner George Steinbrenner defended the deal by saying: "A superstar is a superstar, so I can justify that salary.
 A Don Mattingly will attract people to see my club play.”23